augurlabs/urlchecker/README.md

 1. input_urls_1.tsv - Set of repositories that failed collection during catch up in August, 2024
 2. input_urls_2.tsv - Set of repositories in the process of collecting after being reset in August, 2024
 3. input_urls_3.tsv - Set of repositories that failed collection a second time in August, 2024
+4. input_urls_4.tsv - A more complete set of the same class of data as input_urls_3.tsv